snowflakedb/snowflake-connector-net/README.md

 - `*.myserver.com | *testaccount*` (You can specify multiple regex for the property divided by `|`)

-> Note: If you only specify the hostname in the property if will not be bypass because should match the full url including the http or https section.
+> Note: The nonproxyhost value should match the full url including the http or https section.
+The '*' wilcard could be added to bypass the hostname successfully.

-- `myaccount.snowflakecomputing.com` (This will not be bypassed).
+- `myaccount.snowflakecomputing.com` (Not bypassed).
+- `*myaccount.snowflakecomputing.com` (Bypassed).

 ## Using Connection Pools